2004 Boscastle flood: Impact of the flood

-No one died in the flood.
+No one died in the flood; the worst injury recorded was a broken thumb.
 79 cars, five caravans, six buildings and several boats were washed into the sea.
 60 properties were flooded in Boscastle and approximately 40 others in Canworthy Water, Bude, Helebridge and Crackington Haven.
 Approximately 100 homes and businesses were destroyed and some had to be demolished.
 Trees were uprooted and debris was scattered over a large area.
 Four bridges were washed away.
 Emergency staff at Cornwall County Council received more than 100 calls in the afternoon, rising to 170 in the early evening, from residents and visitors trapped by the water.
-In an operation lasting from mid-afternoon until 2:30 am, a fleet of seven Westland Sea King helicopters, from RAF Chivenor, Royal Naval Air Station at Culdrose, RAF St Mawgan near Newquay, and a Coastguard helicopter from Portland, Dorset, rescued about 150 people who were clinging to trees and the roofs of buildings and cars.
+In an operation lasting from mid-afternoon until 2:30am, a fleet of seven Westland Sea King helicopters, from RAF Chivenor, Royal Naval Air Station at Culdrose, RAF St Mawgan near Newquay, and a Coastguard helicopter from Portland, Dorset, rescued about 150 people who were clinging to trees and the roofs of buildings and cars.
 No major injuries or loss of life were reported.
 The estimated cost of damage was £15 million.
 The disaster became worldwide news within hours and made headlines in countries including the US, Canada, Australia, New Zealand, France, India and China.
 The next day, Falmouth Coastguards had to broadcast warnings to shipping in the area because there were cars, fridges and other items floating up the coast between Boscastle and Hartland Point.